sav-che/TL-2/Authors/Buschmann, Adolphine {std. Buschmann}.md

-> [!cite] BHL link: this entry starts at [page 276](https://www.biodiversitylibrary.org/item/103861#page/286/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 276](https://www.biodiversitylibrary.org/page/33266583) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Buschmann, Adolphine (1908-1989), Austrian botanist, studied at the University of Graz, demonstrator in the Botanical Garden Graz, from 1 Dec 1938 assistant at the botanical institute of the University of Graz, later specialist in Poa and Deschampsia as well as university lecturer. (*Buschmann*).
+Buschmann, Adolphine (1908-1989), Austrian botanist, studied at the University of Graz, demonstrator in the Botanical Garden Graz, from 1 Dec 1938 assistant at the botanical institute of the University of Graz, later specialist in Poa and Deschampsia as well as university lecturer.
+**Abbreviated name**: *Buschmann*

 #### Herbarium and types